Open

 Directions

-From Marlinton take US Route 219 north 7 miles to State Route 150, the Highland Scenic Highway.
-Turn left onto Route 150 and drive 9 miles to the Williams River Bridge turnoff on the left.
-Turn right at the stop sign onto Forest Road 86 and drive 3 miles to the intersection of Forest Road 216.
-Take a hard right onto Forest Road 216 and drive 1 mile to Day Run Campground.
+From Marlinton, take US Route 219 north 7 miles to State Route 150 (Highland Scenic Highway).
+Turn left and drive 9 miles to the Williams River Bridge turnoff.
+Turn right onto Forest Road 86 and drive 3 miles to Forest Road 216.
+Take a hard right and drive 1 mile to Day Run Campground.

 Amenities